-HIST-347B Cinema and Society: American Film 19451960, 3 cr.
-Commercial motion pictures as a reflection of American society after World War 11, and before the social tumult of the 1960's; a period of readjustment, of Cold War and political uncertainty, of social expansion, and of emerging new social forces.
+HIST-347B Cinema and Society: American Film 1945-1960, 3 cr.
+Commercial motion pictures as a reflection of American society after World War II, and before the social tumult of the 1960's; a period of readjustment, of Cold War and political uncertainty, of social expansion, and of emerging new social forces.
+Prereq.: Two courses in history or consent of instructor.
 HIST-347C Film and History Since 1970, 3 cr.
 The evolution of American society since 1970 as communicated in commercial motion pictures; movies as a reflection of and influence on society.
+Prereq.: Two courses in history or consent of instructor.

 HIST-348 Radio In American Society, 3 cr.
 Social and cultural significance of radio since its emergence in the 1920's; radio broadcasting as a medium of communication and a source of national diversion; with particular attention to the decades before its social/ cultural role was altered by television.
+Prereq.: Two courses in history or consent of instructor.

 HIST-349 Women In Popular Culture, 3 cr.
 Movies, television, popular novels, and popular music and their treatment of women's roles, images, and performances.
 Women writers, singers and actresses, will be studied along with male writers and performers' interpretations of women's roles.
+Prereq.: Two courses in history or consent of instructor.

 HIST-350 History of Brazil, 3 cr.
 Survey of the history of Brazil; pre-Columbian roots in the Western Hemisphere, Western Europe's influence, and the present with emphasis on political and economic developments in the last two centuries.
+Prereq.: Two courses in history or consent of instructor.

 HIST-351 Central America and the Caribbean, 3 cr.
 History of Central America and of the major islands of the Caribbean, emphasizing the period since independence and the relations with the United States.
+Prereq.: Two courses in history or consent of instructor.

 HIST-352 History of Puerto Rico, 3 cr.
 Survey of Puerto Rican history from its pre-Columbian roots to the present, with emphasis on twentieth century developments and attention to contemporary social and economic developments.

 HIST-353 History of Mexico, 3 cr.
 Early Indian civilization; colonial and national periods with emphasis on race relations, the class structure, the church, latifundia, intellectual life, the revolution, and the impact of industrialization in the twentieth century.
+Prereq.: Two courses in history or consent of instructor.

 HIST-354 Contemporaty Latin America, 3 cr.
 A survey of twentieth century political events and socio-economic factors that have shaped Latin America, beginning with the U.S. intervention in the Spanish-American War to the Age of Privatization.
+Prereq.: Two courses in history or consent of instructor.

 HIST-360 History of Pre-Modern China, 3 cr.
 Introduction to the civilizations of China; philosophy, political history, religion, literature, art, and material culture with emphasis on both the specific data and broad interpretations of Chinese history.
+Prerea.: Two courses in history or consent of instructor.

 HIST-361 Modern Chinese History, 3 cr.
-Modern Chinese history; institutional and intellectual changes and developments brought about in China by modernization, rebellion, revolution, and war.
+Modern Chinese history; institutional and intellectual changes and developments brought about in China by modernization, rebellion, revolution. and war.
+Prereq.: Two courses in history or consent of instructor.

 HIST-362 History of Japan to 1850, 3 cr.
 The development of Japan from its prehistory until the mid-nineteenth century emphasizing the data of Japanese history and the major paradigmatic approaches to its study.
+Prereg.: Two courses in history or consent of instructor.